 Krista Celentano was a legal intern at IIPI during the fall of 2000.
-She is a third year law student at University of California, Davis, School of Law.
-Before attending law school Krista obtained a B.S. from University of California, Los Angeles in Biochemistry.
+She is a third-year law student at the University of California, Davis, School of Law.
+Before attending law school Krista obtained a B.S. from the University of California, Los Angeles in Biochemistry.
 She is a USPTO registered patent agent and has worked in patent prosecution and litigation.
 Krista’s interest in intellectual property law and policy began at UCLA and has continued through her aspiring career.
 As a research assistant focusing in international intellectual property law and cultural studies, Krista hopes to expand upon her knowledge of global intellectual property development at IIPI.

 Carolina Rizzo was a legal intern at IIPI during the fall of 2000.
-Originally from Uruguay, she is a second year law student at American University.
+Originally from Uruguay, she is a second-year law student at American University.
 She obtained a BA in Latin American Studies and International Relations with High Honors from the University of Michigan in 2009.
 As an undergraduate student, Carolina interned at the United Nations Information Centre in Washington, DC.
 In law school, she serves as Co-Editor of the Arbitration Brief and blogger for the Intellectual Property Brief.
 She is interested in International Commercial Arbitration and Intellectual Property, specifically Copyright protection of Folklore and Traditional Knowledge.
 Carolina began her internship with IIPI in August.

 Legal Fellow, Legal Intern

 Eric was a legal intern at IIPI during the summer of 2010.
-He is currently a rising third year law student at Georgetown University Law Center.
+He is currently a rising third-year law student at Georgetown University Law Center.
 He was born in Denver, CO.
 Before he came to law school, he worked in biomedical research at the University of Colorado, where he conducted research on a wide range of diseases including prostate cancer, tuberculosis, and hypertrophic cardiomyopathy.
-He came to law school looking for a new challenge that would allow him to continue to be involved with science, and found it in intellectual property law.
-He came to IIPI because of his affinity for intellectual property law coupled with his desire to assist other nations develop their economies.
+He came to law school looking for a new challenge that would allow him to continue to be involved with science and found it in intellectual property law.
+He came to IIPI because of his affinity for intellectual property law coupled with his desire to assist other nations to develop their economies.

 Alex was a legal intern at IIPI during the summer of 2010.
 He is currently a J.D. candidate at the American University Washington College of Law in Washington, DC.
 He received a Bachelor of Business Administration from Florida International University in 2009, where he studied international business and marketing.
-Before going to law school, Alex worked in various fields, including internet advertising, life insurance and university prospect management.
+Before going to law school, Alex worked in various fields, including internet advertising, life insurance, and university prospect management.
 His interests in international markets, theater and music have led him to explore intellectual property as a potential career path during and after law school.
 Alex speaks fluent Spanish and French.